Easy-to-Make Passion Fruit Juice

-I have never met anyone who doesn't like passion fruit juice.
-Here at our home in Brazil, our guests always drink juices and passion fruit is one of their favorites.
+I've never met anyone who doesn't like passion fruit juice.
+At our home here in Brazil, we always offer our guests juices, and passion fruit is a favorite.

-This doesn't have to be a treat only reserved for vacations to the tropics as it is so easy to make.
-Although it can be bought as a ready made drink, these have been heat treated and just don't taste the same.
+You don't have to book a vacation to the tropics to enjoy this juice, however, because it's easy to make at home.
+Although it can be purchased ready-made, these have been heated and don't taste the same.

 How Passion Fruit Grows

-The passion fruit grows on a vine like grapes sending out tendrils to grasp onto a surface such as a fence, wall or trees.
-It is a vigorous plant and has been known to overtake trees and even up onto the roof of houses.
-It is a plant which needs to be kept under control instead of pampered like some plants.
-It is a beautiful plant to look at with dark green leaves, exotic flowers and green fruit which turns yellow or purple, depending on the variety you are growing.
+The passion fruit grows on a vine, similar to grapes, sending out tendrils to grasp onto a surface such as a fence, wall, or tree.
+It is a vigorous plant and has been known to overtake trees and even climb onto the roof of houses.
+It is a plant that needs to be kept under control instead of pampered like some plants.
+It is a beautiful plant with dark green leaves, exotic flowers, and green fruit which turns yellow or purple, depending on the variety you're growing.

-The year round availability means this is fast becoming one of our favorite juices in our home.
-It is quick and easy to prepare and full of vitamin C. It also has the added benefits of helping one to sleep.
+The year-round availability means this is fast becoming one of our favorite juices in our home.
+It is quick and easy to prepare and full of vitamin C. It also has the added benefit of helping one to sleep.

 - 1 litre (1 quart) cold water

 Start by cutting the passion fruit in half, from the stem to the bottom.
-You may need a bit of force to get through the skin, they can be a bit tough.
+Depending on your variety, you may need a bit of force to get through the skin.
+They can be a bit tough.

-Here in Brazil, they will use the empty shell of the fruit to place a candle in during religious festivals and parades.
+They will use the fruit's empty shell as a candle holder in Brazil during religious festivals and parades.

 How to Eat Passion Fruit

-If you decide you don't want to juice it, at this point you can just scoop it out and eat it with a spoon.
-Some are tarter than others.
-The ones you may buy in America and Europe might be the purple variety which are sweeter and would need less sugar.
+If you decide you don't want to juice it, at this point, you can scoop it out and eat it with a spoon.
+Some varieties are tarter than others.
+In America and Europe, you'll likely purchase the purple fruit, which is sweeter and would need less sugar.

 Instructions for Juicing Passion Fruit

-- Scoop out the insides of the passion fruit into a blender.
-Don't worry if the white pith goes in there, we will be using a sieve to remove this.
+- Scoop out the insides of the passion fruit into a blender, seeds and all.
+Don't worry if the white pith goes in; we will be using a sieve to remove this.
 Do this with all the passion fruit.

 - Next, add the sugar.
-I like to use 1/3 to 1/2 cup of sugar.
-Obviously, this tells you, I don't measure it, I just pour it in.
-I would start with 1/3 if you are using the sweeter purple skinned variety.
+I like to use 1/3 to 1/2 cups of sugar.
+The amount varies on the ripeness.
+Start with 1/3 if you are using the sweeter purple-skinned variety.
 If you prefer to replace the sugar with your favorite sweetener, then adjust to taste.

 - The next step is to add the water.
-I like to use chilled water and I fill this up to the 1 liter mark on the blender.
+I like to use chilled water, and I fill this up to the blender's 1-liter mark.
 That is about a quart.